 A fun look at some of the bizarre Sheltie traits.
 From the Sheltie smile, to Sheltie talk, to sleeping on their backs.
 This is a quirky breed indeed...

 Is the Sheltie smile real?
-Can dogs really laugh?
 Experts say yes - but it's not for the reason we think.
 Take a look at the real reason behind the Shetland Sheepdog smile and its origins in wolf behavior.
-Plus, how we may actually be reinforcing this cute characteristic through classical conditioning, a phenomenon discovered by the Russian psychologist, Ivan Pavlov.
+Plus, how we reinforce this characteristic through classical conditioning.

 Shelties are notoriously shy dogs.
 But it doesn't have to be that way.
-Socializing Shelties when they're young does not take much effort, and it can seriously boost their confidence for the rest of their lives.
-While this nervous Sheltie trait is partially down to genetics, there is still a lot you can do to help your pooch overcome its instinctive shyness.
+Socializing Shelties when they're young boosts their confidence for the rest of their lives.
+While this nervous Sheltie trait is genetic, there is more you can do to help your pooch be confident.

-While many owners say that Shelties hate water, it turns out that with the right encouragement, many Shelties take to water like... well, ducks!
-Just like socializing puppies, if you want your pooch to become a true water Sheltie, you need to gently encourage lots of positive swimming experiences when it's young - ideally by nine months.
-Find out how.
+While many owners say their Shelties hate water, it turns out that with the right encouragement, many Shelties take to it like ducks.
+If you want your pooch to become a true water Sheltie, you need to gently encourage lots of positive swimming experiences early on.